dedickinson/community/tutorials/deploy-dependency-track/index.md

 #### Launch the API Server

-After all of that we can now fire up the Kubernetes resources much as we did for the frontend:
+After all of that we can now fire up the Kubernetes resources much as we did for the frontend.

 ```bash
 cd ../api